 Risks of High Blood Pressure During Pregnancy

-Blood pressure is defined as the force of the blood against the arterial walls and it is reported using two numbers.
-The systolic pressure is the pressure recorded when the heart is actively pumping blood through the arteries.
-The diastolic pressure is the measurement taken when the heart is at rest between beats.
-The blood pressure measurement is given as the systolic pressure over the diastolic pressure.
+Blood pressure, which is defined as the blood's force against the arterial walls, is reported using two numbers: the systolic pressure, recorded when the heart is actively pumping blood through the arteries and the diastolic pressure, taken when the heart is at rest between beats.

-Women who develop blood pressure outside of the normal range during pregnancy may receive a prescription for medication to control blood pressure.
-Some methods of maintaining blood pressure, such as limiting salt intake and embarking on a new exercise program, may not be appropriate for pregnant women.
+Some methods of maintaining blood pressure, such as embarking on a new exercise program, may not be appropriate for pregnant women.
+That's why women who develop blood pressure outside of the normal range during pregnancy may receive a prescription for medication to control it.
 For women whose blood pressure goes far outside the normal range, a physician may recommend bed rest for the final weeks or months of pregnancy.

 "Getting regular care between pregnancies to diagnose chronic hypertension is crucial so that good blood pressure control can start before conception," urges Dr. Aagaard.
 And beyond pregnancy complications, there are known risk factors for chronic hypertension, such as obesity and diabetes, which can be mitigated by major lifestyle changes.
 "Good metabolic and vascular health is key — and to improve both at the same time, try limiting fat, sugar and sodium in your diet and adding in regular exercise and sleep," she suggests.